vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 4) (nil)
 ```

-This means that the code has successfully finished, and we have the example app; hopefully this can be used as a springboard to exploring other features in Redis streams using Akka streams, and possibly applications for this in-memory log data structure.
+The above means that our code was successful, and we have the example app.
+This can be used as a springboard for exploring other features in Redis streams, and possibly applications for this in-memory log data structure (though note Lettuce's [reactive interface](https://github.com/lettuce-io/lettuce-core/wiki/Reactive-API-(5.0)) - this will be more suitable for production).